You want to apply Citizenship for adults

 Citizenship for Nordic citizens

-If you are an EU/EEA citizen, you need to be able to show that you have had and have the right of residence for the past five years.
+If you are an EU/EEA citizen, you need to be able to show that you have and have had right of residence for the past five years.
 You must therefore submit documents showing that you have worked, been self-employed, had your own funds to support yourself, or studied in Sweden.

 • a certificate of employment or employer’s certificate with information about the period of employment and terms of employment for the past five years